jpiccirillo/jpiccirillo.github.io/bulletproof.md

 Because someday, you will want to use your business logic on a CLI tool, or not going far, in a recurring task.

-And make an API call from the node.js server to itself it’s not a good idea…
+And making an API call from the node.js server to itself is not a good idea…

 ![](https://softwareontheroad.com/static/53933c8bb9f5f8f2f945b5f736d9a71a/cd8de/server_layers_2.jpg)

 ### ☠️ Don’t put your business logic inside the controllers!! ☠️
-You may be tempted to just use the express.js controllers to store the business logic of your application, but this quickly becomes spaghetti code, as soon as you need to write unit tests, you will end up dealing with complex mocks for req or res express.js objects.
+You may be tempted to just use the express.js controllers to store the business logic of your application, but this quickly becomes spaghetti code.
+As soon as you need to write unit tests, you will end up dealing with complex mocks for `req` or `res` express.js objects.

-It’s complicated to distingue when a response should be sent, and when to continue processing in ‘background’, let’s say after the response is sent to the client.
+Furthermore, it’s complicated to distinguish when a response should be sent, and when to continue processing in ‘background’, say after the response is sent to the client.

-Here is an example of what not to do.
+Here is an example of what not to do:
 ```javascript
 route.post('/', async (req, res, next) => {